The-Software-Gorilla/tdd-by-example/java/ch17-03-decimal/README.md

 ## Subtraction
 The second problem was a little more difficult and I needed to have real examples to work with before I figured out how to solve it, so I deferred solving the subtraction issue until I had real examples of CurrencyTransactions to work with.
+I ended up solving the subtraction issue in the CurrencyTransaction class, which is not where it should be solved.
+This code will be refactored later.

 ## Currency Transactions
-I created a new class called CurrencyTransaction that would perform the calculations for the transaction.
-I created a new test class called CurrencyTransactionTest that would test the CurrencyTransaction class.
+I created a new class called CurrencyTransaction to perform the calculations for the transaction.
+I created a new test class called CurrencyTransactionTest that tests the CurrencyTransaction class.

 The way a currency transaction works is that you call the bank, tell them how much you want to send, and pay a transaction fee to send it.
 The bank then sends the money to the foreign bank.
-The foreign bank then deducts a percentage of the money based on the exchange rate, and a service fee to settle the transaction in the foreign currency.
+The foreign bank then deducts a percentage of the money based on the exchange rate, and a service fee to transfer the money to the destination account.

 The transaction I am using as an example is from the US (USD) to South Africa (ZAR).
 South Africa's currency is the Rand, symbol R. The exchange rate when I wrote this was ZAR 17.64:USD 1 or